Malaysian Chinese Association: 2008–present

 MCA's electoral performance meanwhile continued to deteriorate, as in the 2013 General Election, MCA only managed to score only 7 of the 37 parliamentary seats and 11 of the 90 state seats it contested, leading to calls for Chua's resignation.
 The so-called "Chinese tsunami" where the great majority of Chinese votes went to the opposition was blamed by Najib Razak for the losses of the governing coalition.
 MCA's poor performance in the two elections, along with continued factionalism, raised concerns over the party's relevance in the Malaysian political arena.
 Also as a result of its poor performance, there was no MCA representation in the cabinet for the first time since independence due to a resolution that MCA would not accept cabinet posts if it performed badly in the general election.

 Chua did not enter the following party poll for president, and in December 2013, Liow Tiong Lai was elected the president of MCA.
 Liow also reversed the resolution not to serve in the government and re-entered the cabinet.

 In the 2018 election, MCA suffered its worst ever defeat, as it has lost all state seats it has contested, and only managed to retain one elected representative in the national parliament - Wee Ka Siong, who represents Ayer Hitam constituency in Johor.
 MCA, as part of the Barisan Nasional coalition, was also relegated to the opposition for the first time since independence.
 Wee Ka Siong was elected president on 4 November 2018 while Liow decided not to stand for party polls after his defeat.
 MCA later regained a seat in the 2019 Tanjung Piai by-election.

 In March 2020, MCA returned to power as part of Barisan Nasional aligned to the Perikatan Nasional coalition after the collapse of the Pakatan Harapan government.

 In the 2022 election, the Pakatan Harapan won the most seats but not the majority, and returned to government with the support of Barisan Nasional.
 MCA won two seats, however, it was not given any government cabinet posts and it stayed as a backbencher of the government.

 Controversy

 1MDB scandal

-On 8 July 2020, a sum of RM835,258.19 seized by the Malaysian Anti-Corruption Commission (MACC) from Pahang MCA for allegedly linked to the 1Malaysia Development Berhad (1MDB) fund scandal, has been forfeited to the Malaysian government.
+On 8 July 2020, a sum of RM835,258.19 seized by the Malaysian Anti-Corruption Commission (MACC) from Pahang MCA for allegedly being linked to the 1Malaysia Development Berhad (1MDB) fund scandal, has been forfeited to the Malaysian government.

 Central Committee Members

-Incumbent leadership of MCA was elected by general assembly delegates on 5 November 2018 in the 2018 Malaysian Chinese Association leadership election.
+Incumbent leadership of MCA was elected by general assembly delegates in the 2023 Malaysian Chinese Association leadership election.